A Feared Subject

-Newton was foremost a physicist, and in his day, he tackled many difficult issues in physics, probably the most famous of these issues is gravity.
+Newton was foremost a physicist, and in his day, he tackled many difficult issues in physics, the most famous of which was gravity.
 Newton is known for developing the laws of motion and gravitation, which undoubtedly led to his work in calculus.
-When trying to describe how an object falls, Newton found that the speed of the object increases every split second and that no mathematics currently used could describe the object at any moment in time.
+When trying to describe how an object falls, Newton found that the speed of the object increased every split second and that no mathematics currently used could describe the object at any moment in time.

-Another tale of Newton’s reasoning is that a colleague of his asked “Why are the orbits of the planets in an ellipse?”, to which, Newton took some time to ponder, and came back with the fact that the ellipses are, in fact, sections of cones, and armed with calculus, he could describe exactly how those sections behaved.
+Another tale of Newton’s reasoning is that a colleague of his asked why the orbits of the planets were in an ellipse.
+Newton took some time to ponder the question and came back with the fact that the ellipses are actually sections of cones.
+Armed with calculus, he could describe exactly how those sections behaved.

 These types of questions and the fact that Cambridge University, where Newton studied, was closed due to numerous outbreaks of the plague, drove Newton to expand on mathematics and develop the concepts of differential and integral calculus.

 The answer to the question of how to actually invent a new form of mathematics is deceptively simple: Newton forced relationships between physical phenomena and the mathematics of the day.
 Through trial and error (and quite a bit of ingenuity), Newton saw the need for a whole new math, and this came from his conceptual understanding of physics.
 More simply, Newton already knew the concepts of calculus because he was describing gravity and planets.
 It was a matter of writing it down and showing proof that it works.